kailash-manasarovar/statement/docs/timeline/2024/august.md

 ## Conversations about porn

 - The hacker starts to make reference to having done porn, mainly gay porn throughout his life.
-- My video results on Google search for "1frgvn x" now include gay porn.
+- The video results on Google search for "1frgvn x" now include gay porn.
 - I feel like the trumpet teacher is baring his soul, telling me the truth about his life.
 - It just seems to get worse and worse for him.
 - I empathize.
 I do not judge him.
 - He is as he is.
-- It makes sense to me now that he would not judge me when I made [my child sexual abuse disclosure](../2023/april.md#disclosing-child-sexual-abuse-to-the-trumpet-teacher) and perhaps saw something of himself in me at that moment.
+- It makes sense to me now that he would not judge me when I made [my child sexual abuse disclosure](../2023/april.md#disclosing-child-sexual-abuse-to-the-trumpet-teacher) and perhaps he saw something of himself in me at that moment.
 - I tell my friend from Lourdes that the trumpet teacher has told me he was in porn.
 She is horrified and asks me if I really want to be with someone like that.
 - I say I don't know but I also tell her that I'm devoted somehow; that something's going on that I have no control over so I just have to trust that it is all in God's plan.
 - I now wonder if everything I felt was just the effects of narcotics I did not know I was ingesting.